TejinderS1130/enterprise-it-infrastructure-lab/README.md

 ##  Overview

-This project simulates a **real-world enterprise IT environment** designed for:
+This project simulates a real-world enterprise IT environment designed for:

 - System deployment and configuration
 - Network troubleshooting and diagnostics
 - Endpoint monitoring and issue resolution
 - Security testing and SOC-based detection workflows

- Built to reflect **real IT operations and field service environments**, not isolated lab exercises.
+Built to reflect real IT operations and field service environments, not isolated lab exercises.

 ---